microsoft/BotFramework-Composer/README.md

-# PRE-ARCHIVE NOTICE:
+# ARCHIVE NOTICE:
-This project is no longer actively maintained and will be archived in January of 2025.
+Bot Framework Composer migration to Microsoft Copilot Studio

+We are in the process of archiving the Bot Framework Composer and Bot Framework CLI repositories on GitHub.
+This means that these projects will no longer be updated or maintained.
+Customers using these tools will not be disrupted.
+However, the tools will no longer be supported through service tickets in the Azure portal and will not receive product updates.

+Bot Framework Composer provides a user interface to work with custom code bots built using the Azure Bot Framework.
+For customers looking to transition away from Bot Framework Composer, consider Microsoft Copilot Studio.
+Copilot Studio is a SaaS based application that provides a user interface that supports users in building modern agent applications in a similar capacity using topics, messages and other familiar tools that Bot Composer users will be used to.

+Check out the Copilot Studio docs for more information on Getting Started with Copilot Studio, and sign up for a free trial.

 Functions of this project were superseded by [Microsoft Copilot Studio](https://aka.ms/copilotstudio),

 Archived projects are still available for use by developers, however they will not be actively maintained or serviced by Microsoft.